google/zetasql/docs/functions-and-operators.md

   [ named_window ]
   [ PARTITION BY partition_expression [, ...] ]
   ORDER BY expression [ { ASC | DESC }  ] [, ...]
+  [ window_frame_clause ]

 ```

 **Description**

-Returns the value of the `value_expression` on a preceding row.
-Changing the
+Returns the value of `value_expression` at the Nth row of the current window
-`offset` value changes which preceding row is returned; the default value is
-`1`, indicating the previous row in the window frame.
-An error occurs if
-`offset` is NULL or a negative value.

-The optional `default_expression` is used if there isn't a row in the window
-frame at the specified offset.
-This expression must be a constant expression and
-its type must be implicitly coercible to the type of `value_expression`.
-If left
-unspecified, `default_expression` defaults to NULL.
+frame, where Nth is defined by `constant_integer_expression`.
+Returns NULL if
+there is no such row.

+This function includes `NULL` values in the calculation unless `IGNORE NULLS` is
+present.
+If `IGNORE NULLS` is present, the function excludes `NULL` values from
+the calculation.

 To learn more about the `OVER` clause and how to use it, see
 [Window function calls][window-function-calls].